dbhatia00/senDesMiniProject/README.md

     b) expo install expo-google-app-auth

-5) Run the project using the command: expo start
+5) Run the project using the expo command: expo start

     a) Running the project will open a new tab on default web browser